miking-the-viking/learn-typescript/README.md

 We'll use Webpack for building the distributable code, `yarn add -D webpack`.

 Make a `webpack.config.json` in the root of the node project, a sibling of `package.json`.

+Now you can run `yarn build` to build distributable, production-ready js.

+## TypeScript Features

+TypeScript helps enhance the development and debugging experience by introducing static types to the JavaScript environment.
+This enhances JavaScript with the real benefits of OOP concepts such as: interfaces, classes, generics, and more!

+### Interfaces and Abstract Classes

+Interfaces and Abstract classes enhance the OOP experience by allowing deeper abstract concepts to be applied to a codebase; providing enforcable contracts for custom data types and their implementations throughout a system and its tests.